 Police created a perimeter in Seminole Heights to search for the suspect but they fell short in their efforts.

-Tuesday's murder comes nearly a month after a killer murdered three people over the span of 10 days in Seminole Heights.
+Tuesday's murder comes nearly a month after a killer shot and killed three people over the span of 10 days in Seminole Heights.
 Police say that they are treating the suspicious death as related to the Seminole Heights Killer until they know differently.

 Edison Elementary School, Seminole Heights Elementary School, Lomax Elementary School, Lockhart Elementary School, Young Middle School, Ferrell Middle School, Memorial Middle School and Hillsborough High School started their day on Tuesday in "lock-in" mode.
 A lock-in means that access is tightly controlled; students can be dropped off, but outdoor activities will not take place.
 As of 9:14 a.m., Edison Elementary School remained on lock-in and other schools resumed normal operations with monitored access to their secure campuses.